oVirt/ovirt-site/source/feature/importstoragedomain.html.md

 #### Related Features

-OVF on any domain
+*   OVF on any domain
-Quota - The user might import disks which will extend a defined Quota in DC.
+*   Quota - The user might import disks which will extend a defined Quota in DC.

 This scenario is similar to when a user enforce a quota though it already been extended.
 The default behaviour will treat that by letting the user still use the resources though he/she will not be able to create any more disks.

-Local Storage Domain - Should be the same behaviour as any other NFS Storage Domain.
+*   Local Storage Domain - Should be the same behaviour as any other NFS Storage Domain.
-Gluster
+*   Gluster
-PosixFS
+*   PosixFs

 #### Comments and Discussion